RT28 – Ahmed El-Geneidy – Customer Satisfaction Research Innovations

 Keywords: public transport, transit, customer satisfaction, complaints, operations, big data

-This is the sixth episode in the Researching Transit Handbook of Public Transport Research series.
+This is the sixth episode in Researching Transit’s Handbook of Public Transport Research series.
 Links to obtain the book can be found at the end of the notes.

 In this episode, Professor Graham Curries speaks to Professor Ahmed El-Geneidy.
 El-Geneidy is Professor of transport planning at McGill University, and one of the co-authors of Chapter 4 of the Handbook: Transit customer satisfaction research: is the customer always right?.